1 Learn how to sell.

 # 10 Study marketing.

-All successful entrepreneurs spend a majority of time on marketing.
+All successful entrepreneurs spend a majority of their time on marketing.
 This is the most important part of any business.
 Without good marketing there are no leads and no new customers.

 # 11 Use your own natural talents and abilities.